stolostron/deploy/README.md

 ## Deploying Downstream Builds SNAPSHOTS for Product Quality Engineering (only 2.0+)

 ### Requirements

+#### Required Access

+To deploy downstream builds, you need access to pull the related images from the downstream mirror respository, quay.io/acm-d.
+Access is internal to Red Hat only for Dev/Test/QE use.
+Contact ACM CICD in [#forum-acm-devops](https://coreos.slack.com/archives/CSZLMKPS5) on CoreOS Slack for access.

+#### Configuration

 To deploy a downstream build from `quay.io/acm-d` ensure that your OCP cluster meets the following requirements: